Cook Like Czechs

 Bramborové placky are best when still warm.
 Serve just like that or with a cup of white coffee.
 I sometimes spread fresh cheese on my kids' placky.

-In Moravia, the eastern part of the Czech Republic, these potato pancakes are served as a side dish with roasted duck or goose.
+In Moravia, the eastern part of the Czech Republic, these potato pancakes are served as a side dish with roasted duck or roast goose.

 Czech bramborove placky potato flatbread.